kaplomat/session/README.md

 ## Introduction
 `session` is a small utility tool that enables user to save context-specific variables around the system.
-It enhances build toolchains by allowing to save data bound to a specific _directory_ rather than terminal shell instance.
+It enhances build toolchains by giving user complete control over lifetime of environment variables.

 This is a WIP version, still lacking of features.